*Join us for October’s upcoming BHP-affected communities speakers tour with representatives from Colombia, Brazil and the USA*.

-BHP Billiton is an Anglo Australian mining and petroleum company headquartered in Melbourne, Australia, that is listed on the London Stock Exchange and with a major management office in London.
+BHP is an Anglo-Australian mining and petroleum company headquartered in Melbourne, Australia, that is listed on the London Stock Exchange and has a major management office in London.
 It is the world’s largest mining company according to PwC with 30 operations in 13 different countries around the world.

 - The catastrophic failure of the Fundão tailings (waste) dam on 5 November 2015, in Minas Gerais, Brazil, because of what is now recognised as design and construction failures.
 The disaster released an estimated 50 million tons of toxic mud waste into the Rio Doce river, which spread all the way to the sea, killing 19 people and requiring the evacuation of 600 more.
 BHP co-owns the mine with Brazilian mining firm, Vale, and the duo have faced public campaigns over inadequate support and compensation to those affected by the disaster, insufficient clean-up efforts and various fines and national and international legal cases over responsibility for the breach.